top of page

 The Cycle the Solar System project was created in 1999 by the University of York.
 This scale model of the Solar System is spread out along 6.4 miles of the old East Coast main-line railway.
 Along it you can find scale models of all the planets in our solar system as well as models of the Cassini and Voyager spacecraft.
 The scale of the model is 575,872,239 to 1.
 So every 100 metres along the track corresponds to more than 57 million kilometres in space.
 This means that along the route the speed of light is about 1.16 mph, so it is easy to walk at around 3 times the speed of light and to cycle at about 10 times the speed of light!

-Walk or cycle the Solar System (at your own pace!) by joining the York - Selby cycle path anywhere along the greenway.
-More info on the Cycle the Solar System website here
+Walk or cycle the Solar System (at your own pace!) by joining the York - Selby cycle path anywhere along the Greenway.
+More info on the Cycle the Solar System website here.

 Trust Hut

-Audrey Harmer has run the Trust Hut for several years offering refreshments and pleasant and convenient meeting place a comfortable distance along the path from Bishopthrope and York.
+Audrey Harmer has run the Trust Hut for several years offering refreshments and pleasant and convenient meeting place a comfortable distance along the path from Bishopthorpe and York.
 It offers a community service to Naburn village.

 In 2018, before lockdown, The University of York published a report, citing the Trust Hut as an exemplar of how environmental policy should refocus on encouraging 'green corridors' to promote wellbeing and biodiversity.